-MONITOR PANEL
+MONITOR PANEL -If Equipped

 The Multiplex Switch Panel (located in the OnePlace and exterior water service center) provides a convenient, central location for checking the condition of the utility systems in your coach.
-The switch panel displays the fresh water and holding tank levels, as well as the chassis battery and house battery condition.
+The switch panel displays the fresh water and holding tank levels, as well as the house battery condition.